Renting University Facilities

 University Facilities Coordinating Responsibilities

-• The University Administrative Assistant for Academic Affairs is the “booking agent” for all facilities when facilities are used for nonacademic purposes by anyone.
+• The business office is the “booking agent” for all facilities when facilities are used for nonacademic purposes by anyone.

-• The Associate Provost of Student Success controls the use of residence halls and student center.
+• The Associate Vice President and Dean of Student Success coordinates the use of residence halls and student center.

-• The Registrar allocates classroom space to implement the Day and Evening academic programs as required by the Provost.
-The registrar also must approve the use of classroom spaces for other purposes when these facilities are not being used to implement the academic programs.
+• The Registrar allocates classroom space to implement the Day and Online academic programs as the Provost requires.
+The registrar also must approve using classroom spaces for other purposes when these facilities are not being used to implement the academic programs.

 • The Vice President for Intercollegiate Athletics coordinates the use of the Timken Gymnasium, Walt Griffin Physical Education Center, swimming pool, tennis courts, baseball field, softball field, Emmie Rector Tennis Pavilion, Limestone Center Hall of Fame Room and Media Relations Room, and all other athletic fields.

-• The Vice President for Institutional Advancement coordinates the use of the formal parlors in the Curtis Administration Building.
+• The Vice President for Institutional Advancement coordinates using the formal parlors in the Curtis Administration Building.

 • The University librarian coordinates the use of the library conference room.